 By Gordon Harris, Adapted by Trenna Ahlstrom

 In our modern society, we can all feel overwhelmed at times.
 Teens are no exception.
 They may feel like they are stuck in a bad situation that will never change or that they will never be able to achieve high ideals or live up to others expectations.
 These feeling can lead us to act out and engage in risky or harmful behaviors.
-Noting Meditation is one of many methods RedCliff Ascent uses to help teens challenge their negative thoughts and feelings that may arise in our day-to-day life.
+Noting Meditation is one of many methods RedCliff Ascent uses to help students with negative thoughts and feelings that may arise in our day-to-day life.

 Noting Meditation is the final element of Mindfulness Practice use at RedCliff Ascent.
-Combined with Loving-Kindness Meditation and Square Breathing, these Mindfulness tools helps teens gain greater awareness of and mastery over themselves.
+Combined with Loving-Kindness Meditation and Square Breathing, these mindfulness tools can help us gain greater awareness of and mastery over ourselves.

 Noting Meditation involves training yourself to pay attention.
 It requires an awareness of your five senses and your inner thoughts.
 For example, you would label a sensation (1) sight, (2) sound, (3) feeling or touch, (4) taste, (5) scent, or (6) thought.
 When you pay attention to what is happening in your mind, almost every experience can be labeled in one of these six ways.

 This is the foundational shape of Noting Meditation.
-By noting each experience, the experience is identified as something outside yourself.
+By noting each experience, it is identified as something outside yourself.
 The “self” is that which is aware of the sensations, experiences and thoughts that arise.
-This helps to develop the awareness and acceptance of present moment you are experiencing.
+This helps to develop the awareness and acceptance of present moment experience.
 This can also be used as a tool for students to use at any point to re-ground themselves in the present moment when their minds are pulled into the past (anger and resentment) or future (fear and anxiety).

-For example, your experiences may be: Hearing--neutral, seeing--pleasant, pressure--unpleasant, stretching--unpleasant, calm, imaging thought, curiosity, uncertainty, itching--unpleasant, remembering thought, anticipation, joy, hope…
+For example, your experiences may be: Hearing--, seeing--, pressure--, stretching--, calmness, imagining thought, curiosity, uncertainty, itching--, remembering thought, anticipation, joy, breathing--, hearing…

 Finally, challenge yourself to be curious, and explore your own mind, body, and emotions.
 The practice will likely become easy quickly.
 Each person intuitively knows what “label” to place on their experiences, thoughts, and emotions.

 Parents of troubled teens may also feel that they are stuck in an impossible, unchangeable situation.
 That is not true.
 All situations change.
-Encouraging your teen to practice Mindfulness, or practicing Mindfulness yourself as part of your self-care is one of the many small things that you can do to change your situation for the better.
+Encouraging your teen to practice mindfulness, and practice mindfulness yourself as part of your self-care.
+This is one of the many small things that you can do to change your situation for the better.